subor/sdk/docs/en/tutorials/setup.md

     - Main Client
 1. Uncompress to local HDD as siblings

-End result should directory structure similar to the following:
+End result should be directory structure similar to the following:
 ```
 |
 +---DevTools